The Travels, Explorations and Surveys of Simon Fraser 1804-1808

 Simon Fraser on the river that that bears his name

-Within the cartouche of the 1814 map, it’s noted that the surveying of the Fraser River was performed by John Stuart, Simon Fraser’s lieutenant, thus creating the first accurate portrayal of the river.
+Within David Thompson’s map of northwestern North America, it’s noted that the surveying of the Fraser River was performed by John Stuart, Simon Fraser’s lieutenant, thus creating the first accurate portrayal of the river.
 The charting of the river by David Thompson came directly from his review of Fraser’s journals and Stuart’s survey notes for the North West Company.
 After reviewing the notes with his friend Roderick Mackenzie, he likely had conversations with Simon Fraser himself who lived a short distance from Thompson in retirement.
 Making comparison between Fraser’s journal and the notations along the river within the map, it became clear that the Fraser’s notations in his journal appear on the map and other notations therefore could have only come from Stuart.

 A comparion of Stuart’s Survey and the present day position of the Fraser River